100prznt/HueHook/HueCmd/README.md

 # HueCmd
-Control your Philips Hue system with simple shell commands or Windows shortcuts.
+Control your Philips Hue system with simple Windows shortcuts or from the command line.

 ## How to use